Money Calculator

 7%30%4.90%6%-1.04%₹90,094

-At 30% tax + 6% inflation, a 7% FD delivers a NEGATIVE real return of −0.93% per year.
-Your wealth in real terms is declining even as the nominal balance grows.
+At 30% tax + 6% inflation, a 7% FD delivers a negative real return of −0.93%/year.
+Your purchasing power declines even as the nominal balance grows.

-A Systematic Investment Plan (SIP) is not an investment product itself — it is a method of investing in mutual funds (typically equity mutual funds) in fixed periodic amounts.
+A Systematic Investment Plan (SIP) is a method of investing in mutual funds - typically equity mutual funds - in fixed periodic amounts.
 Each month, a fixed sum automatically purchases units of a chosen mutual fund scheme at the prevailing Net Asset Value (NAV).
-Over time, this creates a large, diversified equity portfolio from small monthly contributions.
+Over time, this builds a large, diversified equity portfolio from small monthly contributions.

-The rupee cost averaging effect — why SIP beats lumpsum in volatile markets
+Rupee cost averaging - why SIP beats lumpsum in volatile markets

-When you invest ₹5,000/month via SIP and markets fall 30%, you automatically buy more units at lower prices.
+When markets fall 30%, your SIP automatically buys more units at lower prices.
 When markets recover, those additional units amplify your gains.
-A lumpsum investor who invested at the market peak and then watched a 30% correction has to wait for a full recovery to break even.
+A lumpsum investor who invested at a market peak must wait for a full recovery to break even.
 The SIP investor who continued through the correction has a lower average cost and profits faster on recovery.
-This structural advantage makes SIP psychologically easier and mathematically superior for volatile assets like equity — you stop worrying about timing the market.
+This is why SIP is structurally superior for volatile assets - you stop needing to time the market correctly.

 Tax treatment - the critical difference most people overlook

-Tax treatment is arguably the most important factor separating these three instruments, especially for investors in the 20% and 30% tax brackets.
-The after-tax returns can differ dramatically from the headline interest/return rates.
+Tax treatment is arguably the most important differentiator - especially for investors in the 20% and 30% brackets.
+The after-tax returns can differ dramatically from headline interest/return rates.

 Tax aspectRDFDEquity SIP